Macaulay Posets and Rings: Introduction

 All the above mentioned rings have something in common.
 They can be decomposed into a tensor product of rings, where the Hasse diagram of the poset of monomials of every individual ring is a tree.
 In Theorem \ref{treeRingClassification} we obtain a classification of such rings, where we use copies of one ring in the product.
 Going in another direction, we show (Theorem \ref{Leck_Ring_Macaulay}) that there are Macaulay rings that are a tensor product, not involving any rings with this tree condition.

 All the results up until now do not use the full power of the machinery developed in Section \ref{Translating_Between_Posets_and_Rings}.
 In Section \ref{Quotients_by_Binomial_Ideals} we give the first examples of Macaulay rings that are not quotients by a monomial or toric ideal, see Corollary \ref{Tori_Rings_Macaulay} and Corollary \ref{Diamond_Macaulay}.
-These corollaries are obtained by using everything from from Section \ref{Translating_Between_Posets_and_Rings}.
+These corollaries are obtained by using all of the ideas and results developed in Section \ref{Translating_Between_Posets_and_Rings}.